 - Medication: This is generally of limited benefit for sleep apnea sufferers.

-- The suggestions above for treatment of snoring also pertain to people with Sleep Apnea.
+The suggestions above for the treatment of snoring also pertain to people with Sleep Apnea.